Bama Game Thread: Official Postgame Thread - Bama @ Vandy...

 I really feel like the special teams penalty with the duplicate numbers was the turning point of the game.
 We had them stopped and was going to get the ball and go score putting them behind.
 Giving them the ball back and letting them get up 2 scores really gave them momentum and had them believing in themselves.

 yes. take the lead, not let them play their game, make them throw the ball.
 But , it doesn’t matter.
 All the shifts, motions, the eye candy are just fluff.
-Play your assignment, trust the man next to plays disciplined football, and you win easily.
+Play your assignment, trust the man next to you plays disciplined football, and you win easily.
 I keep harping on this, but it’s really that simple.

 Latest threads